Monitoring compliance of disclosure obligations

 Business continuity and BEED Act Compliance

-The Australian Government Department of Industry, Science, Energy and Resources CBD Compliance area, as always, works with the regulated community to achieve compliance with BEED Act requirements.
+The Australian Government Department of Climate Change, Energy, the Environment and Waters CBD Compliance area, as always, works with the regulated community to achieve compliance with BEED Act requirements.

 If members of the regulated community have business continuity issues, for example limitations on assessor travel, CBD Compliance will take a constructive and pragmatic approach to any potential non-compliance.